 To remotely configure a single Firebox, you can upload a RapidDeploy configuration to the WatchGuard website.
 You can use this option to configure a new device or to configure a device that has been reset to factory default settings.
-For this option, you create a configuration file for the device, and then upload the configuration file to the Product Details page for the device.
+With this option, you create a configuration file for the device, and then upload the configuration file to the Product Details page for the device.

 For more information, see Use RapidDeploy to Upload a Configuration File.

 Add the Firebox to WatchGuard Cloud and select the RapidDeploy option.

 RapidDeploy from WatchGuard Cloud is available for Firebox M Series or T Series devices manufactured with Fireware v12.3.1 or higher.

 To use RapidDeploy, you create and upload a configuration file compatible with the Firebox.
 When the Firebox starts with factory-default settings, it downloads and applies the configuration file.
 If WatchGuard Cloud is enabled in the configuration file, the Firebox connects and registers to WatchGuard Cloud automatically.
 You can select the RapidDeploy option and upload the configuration file when you add a compatible Firebox to your WatchGuard Cloud account.

 For more information, see RapidDeploy from WatchGuard Cloud.